dominikkiese/PFFRGSolver.jl/README.md

 close(file)
 ```

 The solver generates (if `parquet = true` in the `launch!` command) at least two checkpoints, one with the converged parquet solution used as the initial condition for the FRG and one with the final result at the end of the flow.
-Additional checkpoints are created according to a timer heuristic, which can be controlled with the `ct` and `wt` keywords in `launch!`.
+Additional checkpoints are either created according to a timer heuristic, which can be controlled with the `ct` and `wt` keywords in `launch!`, or via an explicit list of cutoffs (`cps` keyword).

 # Performance notes